madjaqk/explanations/big_O.md

 * Insertion sort
 * Pretty much any other sort easy enough that you might think to implement it by hand

 The naive, first-guess approach to solving a problem is usually `O(n^2)` or worse.
 As a rule of thumb, you can guess a program's time complexity by counting the number of nested loops.
 One loop is linear, two is quadratic, three is cubic, and so forth.
 (This class of algorithms, with time complexity `O(n^a)` or better, are known as "polynomial time.")
-This approximation breaks down for more complicated or clever code (it's possible to write something with a nested for-loop that's still in linear time, for example), but generally you should be wary if you have a loop inside of a loop.
+This approximation breaks down for more complicated or clever code, but generally you should be wary if you have a loop inside of a loop.

 ##And Beyond